agiliq/agiliq-jekyll/_posts/2019-02-04-updating-django-from-1.x-to-2.x.md

 * <a href="https://docs.djangoproject.com/en/dev/releases/2.0/" target="__blank">Django 2.0</a> features & deprecations
     * It only support's Python3.4+.
 It dropped support for Python<3.
     * It simplified the url routing syntax by introducing the <a href="https://docs.djangoproject.com/en/2.1/topics/http/urls/#registering-custom-path-converters" target="__blank">path converters</a>.
-    * Responsive user interace feature for django admin.
+    * Responsive user interface feature for django admin.

 ### Check list to update projects from Django1.x to Django2.x?